-In Florida, the fines and fees for a first-time DUI offense can run between $500 and $1500 depending upon the circumstances.
-However, when you consider all the elements of the charge including legal defense, paying fines, and insurance hikes, the actual cost of your first DUI shoots up to around $8,000, not to mention the permanent damage done to your driving record.
+In Florida, the fines and fees for a first-time DUI offense can run between $500 and $1500, depending on the circumstances.
+However, when you consider all the elements of the charge, including legal defense, paying fines, and insurance hikes, the actual cost of your first DUI shoots up to around $8,000, not to mention the permanent damage done to your driving record.

 Keep in mind the penalties get worse with each subsequent offense.
 Fines, suspension, and time behind bars are progressively more intense after the first offense.